 - 8.1 Senior Managers are accountable to their Director for implementing the Council's Health and Safety Policy, encouraging and assisting in developing safe procedures and ensuring that risk assessments are produced, with the involvement of the staff who carry out the activities.
-They must also ensure that Supervisors are properly trained and receive the support they need to perform their duties. - 8.2 Senior Managers and Managers need to remain aware of the importance of setting good examples in their own behaviour to promote positive health and safety performance by others and to nurture a positive health and safety culture by "doing things properly".
+They must also ensure that Supervisors are properly trained and receive the support they need to perform their duties and challenge unsafe behaviour in a timely way. - 8.2 Senior Managers and Managers need to remain aware of the importance of setting good examples in their own behaviour to promote positive health and safety performance by others and to nurture a positive health and safety culture by active involvement, including on the shop floor visibility.
+The active involvement of Senior Management in the Health and safety Management System is important.
 Senior Managers, Managers, supervisors and staff must take ownership of the risk management process and proactively implement the control measures which have been identified.